Mr-LMN/fitness-rpg/README.md

 ## Accessibility

 The character creation screen includes an **Enhanced Reading Mode** toggle for users with dyslexia or vision impairments.
-When enabled, the interface uses a higher contrast background and larger fonts to improve readability.
+When enabled, the entire game uses a higher contrast background and larger fonts to improve readability, including all narration and workout cards.